-Read Zach's teaching philosophy and get an idea of what it's like to be in his classroom.
+Read Zach's teaching philosophy and get an idea of his approach to training students and clients.

 Take a moment to learn more about Zach's experience and past projects.